Hi!

 My professional life, in brief

-As of June 2022, I am an Assistant Professor of Creative Writing in the School of English, Drama and Film at University College Dublin (Ireland).
-For the 2021-22 academic year, I was Visiting Assistant Professor of English at Simpson College (Iowa, US).
+As of June 2022, I am an Assistant Professor of Creative Writing in the School of English, Drama and Film at University College Dublin, Ireland’s national research university, where I teach MA and undergraduate poetry classes as well as, in 2023 and 2024, a class on attention and literary nonfiction.
+For the 2021-22 academic year, I was Visiting Assistant Professor of English at Simpson College (Iowa, US) where I taught a seminar on contemporary nonfiction, writing workshops across three genres, and other undergraduate courses.
 Previously I taught in the Writing, Literature, and Publishing Program at Emerson College (MA, US), was Faculty of the Baccalaureate at Bard College (NY, US), where I taught Life Writing, taught a year-long observational practice workshop via Maine Media College + Workshops, and was Visiting Assistant Professor of Creative Writing (Nonfiction) at the University of Maine – Farmington (US).
 I’ve also taught at universities in Belgium and the UK.
 If you’d like to get an idea of my approach to teaching, you can listen to me give a talk about why I value failure here.
 My teaching is more fully discussed here.

 Before returning to the US in 2018, I was living in Belgium, where I ran a micropress and a tiny residency space for writers and artists.
 (N.b.: If you’re here to find out the status of those projects, the short answer is I don’t know.
-MIEL will be relocating to the US eventually but the books are caught in import limbo right now.
+MIEL will be relocating eventually and then come out of hibernation.
 Dickinson House may irrupt in the future in a different form.
 I do love both projects, but they’re not compatible with teaching for me right now.)

 Biographical information